hydro-informatics/hydro-informatics.github.io/pages/get-started/install-telemac.md

 {% include tip.html content="To facilitate setting up the `pysource` file, use our template  (right-click on [this download](https://raw.githubusercontent.com/Ecohydraulics/telemac-install-helpers/master/debian/pysource.openmpi.sh) > *Save Link As...* > `~ /telemac/v8p1/configs/pysource.openmpi.sh`).
 Make sure to verify all directories set in the provided `pysource.openmpi.sh` file as described in this section, and replace the user name `ssc-deb` with your local user name." %}

 The *Python* source file lives in `~/telemac/v8p1/configs`, where there is also a template available called `pysource.template.sh`.
-Here, we will use the template to create our own *Python* source file called `pysource.openmpi.sh` tailored for compiling the parallel version of TELEMAC-MASCARET on Debian Linux with the *Open MPI* library.
+Here, we will use the template to create our own *Python* source file called `pysource.openmpi.sh` tailored for compiling the parallel version of *TELEMAC* on Debian Linux with the *Open MPI* library.
 The *Python* source file starts with the definition of the following variables:

 * `HOMETEL`: The path to the `telemac/VERSION` folder (`<root>`).
 * `SYSTELCFG`: The path to the above-modified configuration file  (`systel.cis-debian.cfg`) relative to `HOMETEL`.